 |Practical||Closing Dates||Written||Closing Dates|

-Extra Associate and Grade Piano exams are offered in Hobart in April (closing14 March) and September (closing 4 July).
-From 2014 extra Grade Piano exams will be offered in Launceston in September (closing 4 July).
+Extra Associate and Grade Piano exams are offered in Hobart in April (closing 13 March) and September (closing 3 July).
+Extra Grade Piano exams are offered in Launceston in September (closing 3 July).

 - specified any dates on which your candidate/s are unavailable for practical exams due to TCE or Tertiary exams, school camps, religious observances, eisteddfods, accompanists, etc. AMEB grade exams may be scheduled on any day, including Saturday and Sunday, but excluding school holidays.